-Credit risk arises mainly from micro-credit loan provided to the Customers of SPBD.
-This can be described as potential loss arising from the failure of a counter party to perform as contractual agreement with the SPBD.
-The failure may result unwillingness of a counter party or decline in his/her financial condition in adverse environment.
+Credit risk arises mainly from micro-credit loans provided to the Customers of SPBD.
+This can be described as potential loss arising from the failure of a counter party to perform their contractual agreement with SPBD.
+The failure may result from an unwillingness of a counter party or the decline in his/her financial condition due to an adverse environment.
 Therefore, SPBD's credit risk management activities have been designed to address all these issues.

-SPBD Center Managers and the Team Leader have the proper introduction to the village chief before a new center is opened.
-All interested women have to undergo a 6 session training to know about SPBD and the financial services offered.
-Potential clients must attend all sessions and has to undergo the final test to check their understanding of the SPBD Program.
-All potential clients must adhere to the five point decisions that SPBD requires:
+SPBD Center Managers and Team Leaders receive the proper introduction to the village chief before a new center is opened.
+All interested women have to undergo a 6 session training to know SPBD and the financial services offered.
+Potential clients must attend all sessions and have to undergo the final test to check their understanding of the SPBD Program.
+All potential clients must adhere to the five commitments that SPBD requires:

-- They must be willing to start or operate a business/economic activity - They must be willing to attend the weekly meeting - They must be willing to pay the weekly payment - They must be willing to form a group and - They must abide by the group guarantee and group rules.
+- · They must be willing to start or operate a business/economic activity - · They must be willing to attend the weekly meeting - They must be willing to pay the weekly payment - They must be willing to form a group and - · They must abide by the group guarantee and group rules.

 All loan applications must be endorsed by the Center Chief and the Center Secretary.
-The Center Manager evaluates the loan application and submit to their Team Leader for endorsement.
+The Center Manager evaluates the loan application and submits them to their Team Leader for endorsement.
 The Back-office checks the completeness and validity of the application and submits the loan application to the General Manager for approval.
 Once a loan has been approved a check for disbursement is prepared.
-During the disbursement clients are interviewed individually to check their identification, revalidate the information provided on the loan application and verify that the client fully understand the terms and condition of the loan
+During the disbursement clients are interviewed individually to check their identification, revalidate the information provided on the loan application and verify that the client fully understands the terms and conditions of the loan